OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

     $ curl -o Miniconda.sh https://repo.anaconda.com/miniconda/Miniconda3-4.3.31-Linux-x86_64.sh

 We always recommend downloading the latest version of the conda install script unless there are known issues with it.
-If you are installing software on Windows or Mac machines your will need to download the correct installation script for these systems (see later).

 **4) Now lets run the install script to install conda**